gregness/gregness.github.io/_posts/2025-02-08-serve-static-assets-with-one-line.md

 layout: post
 tags: [macos, static assets, ruby, localhost]
 ---

-Disclaimer: this works out-of-the-box only on macOS.
-Another disclaimer: I have only tried this on macOS.
+I'll show you how to serve static assets with just one line.
+Granted that you're using macOS.

-It takes advantage of the pre-installed Ruby.
+The one-liner takes advantage of the pre-installed Ruby on macOS.
+Ruby is included by default in macOS releases since at least El Capitan.
 Run this command in a directory where you want to serve static assets from:

 {% highlight ruby %}
 ruby -run -e httpd . -p 3000